-Although there are certainly a variety of opinions out there in the world about the advantages a college education, there are many individuals, employers and educationalists who believe wholeheartedly in the virtues of a strong and solid education.
+Although there are certainly some doubters out there in the world about the advantages a college education, most individuals, employers and educationalists typically believe in the virtues of a strong and solid education.

 The advantages can be manifold and not always obvious to the casual observer.
 Reports by organizations such as the US College Board show the contribution that a university education can make to the well being of both individuals and society as a whole.

 To compete in a global economy, our students must continue their education beyond high school.
 To make this expectation a reality, we must give students the tools they need to succeed, including the opportunity to take a college entrance exam.— Jennifer Granholm

 1. Knowledge is Power

 The more you know about things, the more that you are able to form thought out opinions and make informed decisions.
 Plus a good education doesn't just feed you information, it shows you different ways to think, approach, and analyze situations and data.

 Besides earnings, other advantages include benefits and pensions.
 College graduates consistently land jobs with employer-provided health insurance and pension plans.

 That's the value of a college education...
 I don't know anywhere in the world where you can make an investment and make that kind of return.— Gaston Caperton

 3. Specialist Knowledge and Expertise